simonrich/simonrich.github.io/_pages/research.md

 ### Working Papers

 - Through the Eyes of Others - Social Opinion Monitoring in a televised debate, Working Paper (single authored), presented at AK PolKomm (DVPW, DGPuK & SGKM), February 2019.
 [Link to Preprint](https://osf.io/m8ywv/)
-- Social Media and the Perception of a TV Debate, Working Paper (with Prof. Dr. Thorsten Faas), under review.
+- Social Media and the Perception of a TV Debate, Working Paper (with Prof. Dr. Thorsten Faas).
-- The Changing Relationship between Emotion and Voting Behavior, Working Paper (with Tristan Klingelhöfer & Nicole Loew), accepted for panel presentation @ EPSA 2022 in Prague, Czech Republic.
+- The Changing Relationship between Emotion and Voting Behavior, Working Paper (with Tristan Klingelhöfer & Nicole Loew).
-- How Anti-lockdown Protests Affect Public Opinion, Working Paper (with Dr. Sebastian Hellmeier)
+- How Anti-lockdown Protests Affect Public Opinion, Working Paper (with Dr. Sebastian Hellmeier).